-Sending our waste to landfill has always been the easy option.
+Sending our waste to landfills has always been an easy option.
 It gets dumped and buried and in time it will decompose.
 However, landfill takes up a lot of space and it destroys habitats and landscapes.
 Along with this, there is an even more significant problem that we have to address - the release of methane.

-When our waste is placed in landfill, it gives off methane.
+When our waste is placed in landfills, it gives off methane.
 This gas is extremely harmful to our environment, more so than CO2.
 While it does not hang around in the atmosphere as CO2, it absorbs more heat, making it a contributor to global warming.

 If we use our waste in the right way, we can create a huge amount of energy from it.
-Waste to energy facilities can use this waste to create gas7, they can create electricity and heat as well as other fuels.
+Waste to energy facilities can use this waste to create gas5, they can create electricity and heat as well as other fuels.

 Inevitably, we will always generate some waste.
 Turning this waste into energy means that we can create fuel sources that enable us to reduce our use of fossil fuels.
 Whether it is food waste or other organic waste we can put it to good use.
-When we consider the amount of waste we generate we can enhance energy efficiency through using these new energy sources.
+When we consider the amount of waste we generate we can enhance energy efficiency by using these new energy sources.

 Better still, a ton of waste can generate as much as 700 kilowatt-hours of energy.
 This is enough to power one home for almost a month.

-The entire process of turning waste to energy is sustainable.
-We don’t call on fossil fuels or non-renewable sources to make it happen.
+The entire process of turning waste into energy is sustainable.
+We don't call on fossil fuels or non-renewable sources to make it happen.
 Most of the processes are natural such as the anaerobic digestion process.
-As a result, the organic waste is turned into a source of energy that would have once been lost when placed in landfill.
+As a result, the organic waste is turned into a source of energy that would have once been lost when placed in landfills.